MSCI-245-S20/MySQL_Playground/README.md

 # University Schema

-We have place the university schema and sample data from the Database Systems Concepts textbook into a "university" database inside MySQL.
+We have placed the university schema and sample data from the Database Systems Concepts textbook into a "university" database inside MySQL.
 You can find more details about the database in Appendix A.

 You can do whatever you like the the MySQL databases in this unit.